-Why does the app require location permission for wifi signal when other apps don't?
+Why does the app require location permission for wifi signal?

 This means that any app that is able to show surrounding wifi networks may know your location.

 Originally, the Android system didn't protect access to the wifi information at all so apps could access it without any restriction (and so they could get user's location without users knowing about it).
 In recent Android releases, Google has been making progress to protect this sensitive information:

 - Since Android 9, apps are required to have the ACCESS_COARSE_LOCATION permission

 - Since Android 10, apps are required to have the ACCESS_FINE_LOCATION permission

 For more details, have a look at the official Android documentation here: